This lesson is being piloted (Beta version)

 Adding filters

-Just like with WFS, you can add filters to make queries more precise.
-The most useful are:
+You can add filters to make OBIS queries more specific.
+The most common options are:

 R